WGLab/Workshop_Annotation/README.md

 wget https://github.com/WGLab/Phen2Gene/releases/download/1.1.0/H2GKBs.zip -O H2GKB.zip
 ```

+Note that this file is over 1GB, so it may take a while depending on your Internet speed.

-Then extract either with 7zip, WinRAR or
+Then extract the file:

 ```
-unzip H2GKB.zip -d H2GKB
+tar -xvf H2GKB.zip
 ```

 *We recommend extracting the file into lib for ease of use for this tutorial, but you can put the file wherever you want.*